Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your diet, age, alcohol use, and other lifestyle choices may affect your results.
 Many medicines may also affect your results.
 Pregnancy may also affect your results.
 Having a heart attack in the last 3 months will also affect your results.

-You should keep to your regular diet and avoid alcohol for at least 2 days before this test.
+You should keep to your regular diet and not drink alcohol for at least 2 days before this test.
 You will be asked to not eat or drink anything but water for a certain amount of time before the test.
 This test is usually done in the morning after you fast overnight.
-If you take medicines in the morning, ask your healthcare provider whether you should take your pills.
+If you take medicines in the morning, ask your healthcare provider if you should take your pills.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |